metaplex-foundation/developer-hub/src/pages/inscription/faq.md

 ## What's the point of Inscriptions?

 Contrary to popular belief, Inscriptions can be used for a lot more than making Validators cry.
-The ability to write arbitrary data on-chain has huge benefits for Solana program integration.
+The ability to write arbitrary data onchain has huge benefits for Solana program integration.
 In the beginning, the primary use case for this will be NFTs, providing a way to store all NFT data on Solana.
-This will enable many use cases like on-chain trait-based gating for programs, a way to store additional NFT metadata without writing a custom program (e.g. game stat blocks, NFT history, additional information, etc.), and dynamic image generation directly in Solana programs.
+This will enable many use cases like onchain trait-based gating for programs, a way to store additional NFT metadata without writing a custom program (e.g. game stat blocks, NFT history, additional information, etc.), and dynamic image generation directly in Solana programs.

 ## Where do I inscribe?